 Is it possible to reserve seats?

-All of our spaces have unreserved seats, however, if you have specific access requirements we will reserve seats for you to help make your visit more enjoyable.
+Our main Theatre space has an allocated auditoirum for most shows, so you can chose your seats for performances in there when booking your tickets.
+Currently, our Upstairs and Downstairs spaces have unreserved seats, however, if you have specific access requirements we will reserve seats for you to help make your visit more enjoyable.
 Please let us know when you book your tickets.

 Will I be able to get in to see my show if I am late?